Your USF College Admissions Questions Answered

 How can I apply for scholarships?

-The Office of Admissions offers a series of merit-based scholarships for which you are automatically considered as long as you apply on or before January 15.
+The Office of Admissions offers a series of merit-based scholarships for which you are automatically considered as long as you apply on or before the designated scholarship deadline.
 There are no separate applications to complete for merit-based scholarships.
 Here is a list of the requirements and the timeline.

 There are additional scholarships available at USF.
 Some of these scholarships may require additional documents.